-The independent council of the Foundation unanimously awarded this prize to Prof. Dr. Achim Dobermannfor his outstanding achievements in the field of sustainable agricultural development,which contribute to improving world nutrition.
-His life’s work up to now has been in the service of a world free from hunger.
+The independent board of trustees unanimously decided to award the prize to Professor Dr. Louise O. Fresco for her outstanding achievements in creating sustainable agricultural development and her contribution to improving world nutrition.
+She has put her life's work to date in the service of a world free from hunger.

 The next nomination phase will take place in December 2022.